vtereshkov/xdpw/README.md

 RepeatStatement = "repeat" StatementList "until" Expression .

 ForStatement = "for" Ident ":=" Expression ("to" | "downto") Expression "do" Statement.

+WithStatement = "with" Designator {"," Designator} "do" Statement .

 CaseElement = CaseLabel {"," CaseLabel} ":" Statement .